-Augmented writing technology – a writer’s friend or foe?
+Augmented writing technology: a writer’s friend or foe?

 Textio Flow works by learning the phrases companies and individuals use to discuss jobs from a database of published documents.
 The software then deepens its understanding of the user’s personal voice with every keystroke, enabling it to craft original language that reflects the customer’s brand.

-Like paramours that know each other so intimately they finish one another’s sentences, the software takes a simple phrase or sentence typed into the text box and offers to transform it into a rich paragraph.
+Like paramours who know each other so intimately they finish one another’s sentences, the software takes a simple phrase or sentence typed into the text box and offers to transform it into a rich paragraph.
 The writer still wields control of the document by choosing whether to implement a suggestion or edit the text.

-In a trial run of the new product, Textio employees’ default language style was used to create a software engineer job listing.
+In a trial run of the new product, Textio employees’ default language style was used to create a software-engineer job listing.
 After choosing the role and job location from a drop-down menu, the user then types a word or phrase into the text box to describe the position and candidate qualifications.
-To help managers recruit diverse talent, Textio uses a database of phrases shown to attract qualified candidates .
+To help managers recruit diverse talent, Textio uses a database of phrases shown to attract qualified candidates.

-For instance, when Textio Flow saw the sentence “We are looking for an innovative software engineer to join our team,” a pop-up box indicated that the phrase “our team” attracts more female candidates.
+For instance, when Textio Flow saw the sentence, “We are looking for an innovative software engineer to join our team,” a pop-up box indicated that the phrase “our team” attracts more female candidates.
 Textio Flow expanded the job description with the suggestion of adding: “We believe that the future of business documents is knowing how they’ll perform before they’re published.
 Textio builds the service that powers this revolution.
 Our platform is delighting customers, and we’re looking for creative and passionate frontend engineers to help lead our Seattle team.”

 While it might sound like Textio Flow simply helps its customers plagiarize or repeat a company’s standard jargon, co-founder and CTO Jensen Harris is quick to say the software will not replace humans.
 “It’s not automated writing – it’s what we call augmented writing,” Harris said.
 “It’s not designed to take the human out of the loop.”